StockEdge.com

 What are Chart Patterns?

-Stock chart patterns frequently indicate the transition between rising and falling trends.
+Stock market chart patterns frequently indicate the transition between rising and falling trends.
 A price pattern is a distinct configuration of price movement that can be identified using a series of trendlines or formations.
 Technical analysis is built on patterns, which are the recognisable formations made by the movements of security prices on a chart.

 Are you familiar with the terms such as chart patterns, such as Triangle Patterns, Head and Shoulder Patterns, Wedge Patterns, Channel Patterns, Flag Patterns, and so on?
 Does this term frighten you or make you afraid of missing out on trading opportunities?